A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Computational framework

+To reduce the computational cost (due to the requirement of evaluating $\cA_h(f_k, \wt\cN_\theta(f_k))$), we initialize the model-consistent training from the result of the purely data-driven training.
+That is, we take the initial value $\wh \theta_0$ for~\eqref{EQ:Model-Consistent Training} as

+where $\wt X:=\cF[X]$ denotes space of coefficients $g$ in the $\cF$ domain.
+This model-consistent learning process is summarized in Algorithm~\ref{ALG:Learning}.

-This computational optimization problem is by no means easy to solve as it is generally non-convex (since the relation $\cN_\theta$ is most likely nonlinear) and the dimension of the problem can be very high.
-It is critical to select efficient representations for both the functions $f$ and $g$, and the relation between them, that is the operator $\cN_\theta$.
-Our objective in this proof of concept study is not to develop such representations for a given problem, but rather to show that with reasonable parameterization of the objects involved, we can have a feasible learning procedure that can be useful for joint reconstructions in the next stage of the computational procedure.
+\paragraph{Parameterization of unknown coefficients.} Neither the data-driven step~\eqref{EQ:Data-Driven Training} nor the model-consistent step~\eqref{EQ:Model-Consistent Training} of the learning problem is computationally easy as the problems are generally non-convex (since the relation $\cN_\theta$ is most likely nonlinear), and the dimension of the problem can be very high.
+It is critical to select efficient representations for the functions $f$ and $g$ and the relation between them, that is, the operator $\cN_\theta$.
+Our objective in this proof-of-concept study is not to develop such representations for a given problem but rather to show that with reasonable parameterization of the objects involved, we can have a feasible learning procedure that can be useful for joint reconstructions in the next stage of the computational procedure.

 We consider in the rest of this work parameterization of the functions $f$ and $g$ by their Fourier coefficients.
 More precisely, we take $\cF(f)$ to be the $K$-term truncated generalized Fourier series of $f$ in the sense that